festelo/hew/README.md

 Presenter is a class that contains all the logic of your widget.

-The presenter is responsible for updating the model of the widget, and the widget is responsible for displaying the model.
+The presenter is responsible for updating a model of the widget, and the widget is responsible for displaying the model.

-By design, it should not contain any references to `BuildContext` or `StatefulWidget` itself.

-Let's look at simple counter presenter example:
+Let's look at the counter presenter example:

 ```dart
 class CounterPresenter extends Presenter<CounterModel> {